eloj/rle-zoo/README.md

 ### Apple ICNS

-Use by Apple to compress icon resources.
+Used by Apple to compress icon resources.
+This RLE variant uses a sensible encoding scheme, recognizing that any `REP` with a count of 2 or less is redundant, and doesn't waste precious code space on a `NOP`.

 #### Apple ICNS Format